 3 tips for retaining your superstar employees

 You get frustrated.
 You don’t want to talk to your Manager in case it causes a conflict.
-You start exploring other options and see that you can get better pay and a better title elsewhere.
-You interview; sign the contract.
+Then, you start exploring other options and see that you can get better pay and a better title elsewhere.
+Next, you interview; sign the contract.
 Inform your employer that you’re leaving.

 Is this happening in your teams? (hint, yes it is) 12% of organisational superstars are actively seeking new opportunities (Corporate Executive Board, 2009).